 To set up shadowing, you are encouraged to contact physicians and/or clinics independently.
 If you are having difficulties, you may contact Dr. Tom Smith-Windsor for assistance:

 Associate Dean, Rural and Northern Medicine Programs

-Independent Shadowing: Each stamp must be from a different rural community and cannot be from any of the following "bedroom" communities:
+Independent Shadowing: Each stamp must be from a different rural (one stamp per community) community and cannot be from any of the following "bedroom" communities: